 Mechanics Test (3-Man, 4-Man & 5-Man) for Certified Officials – This test will focus is on our new mechanics this year plus a quick check to make sure you know who has what responsibilities on each type of game situation (time out, measurement, penalty, free kick, scrimmage kick, etc.) I know you’ll “Kill” the exam.
 We all know that every official will miss 2 questions because they hurried or mis-read the question.
 98% is like a perfect score!
 100% means you’re a really good and careful test-taker!
 I hope you’ve all dug into the Mechanics Manual and are familiar with its contents.

 2nd Year Officials – You will be taking the Mechanics Exam on 8/14, next week.
 This gives you another week of classroom instruction and study.

 1st & 2nd Year Officials – You will get your first look at live action, next week, Thursday 8/15 at Francis Parker High School.
 Your instructors will announce the time and other important info in your classrooms.
 Please go directly to the field in your full uniform so we can see how you look in your full uniform.

 Referees and Veterans Working With New Officials – Just a reminder to our veterans, please be positive and compassionate with our newest officials.
 Their development comes, in a great part, from mistakes.
 So, please, stay positive and constructive.
 Find some positives and compliment them on those things they’re doing well.
 Then blend in just a couple (maybe just two) things to work on.
 One of the very best things you can do is point out something to work on in the first game, and then be able to compliment them on their improvement in those specific areas!

-Scrimmage Uniform – The high school scrimmage uniform will be the same as for warm weather youth football including black socks.
-Bob Hood still has black socks and the supply should last us into 2030 and beyond!
+Certified & Crew Scrimmage Uniform – The high school scrimmage uniform for all certified officials (not 1st or 2nd year) will be the same as for warm weather youth football including black socks.
+Bob Hood still has black socks!

 Food for Thought: